 100%

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Bogalusa has extremely high daily sunlight levels, so you could recoup your investment in as little as 14.8 years per 5 kW of rated capacity.

-Of course.
-Solar panels don't depend on the grid to work and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
+Yes.
+Solar panels are independent of the Bogalusa grid and will continue to generate power even if the grid is having problems.
+Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.